 Psi-punk will also be included in the upcoming New Year, New Game sale at DTRPG for 40% off.
 That’s not quite as big as today’s discount, so hurry on over to grab your copy for this single day event!

 While you’re at it, consider stocking up on other Psi-punk sourcebooks.
 We’re also taking 20% off the following titles:

 You may be familiar with our Tutorial Tuesday series which provides a lot of great information about how to create accessible RPG layouts.
 I’ve been hard at work collecting, categorizing, and updating these tutorials and putting them into a single eBook.
 Now available at DriveThruRPG, the Accessible Guide to RPG Layout is a great resource for any small press game designer.

 The original tutorials will always be available free of charge here on the website, but purchasing the eBook gets you some additional benefits.
 The articles have been rearranged and grouped into a logical structure, making it easier to work through the process if you’re following along.
-The content has also been updated with current links and tangential sidebar information that helps support some of the text. … Continue reading
+The content has also been updated with current links and tangential sidebar information that helps support some of … Continue reading

 World’s Edge Arena, Chile’s prime-time televised bloodsport, is here for an all-new season of entertainment guaranteed to thrill the whole family!
 Eight teams of contestants will enter the Arena this season, but only one will leave victorious (assuming our cybernetically enhanced komodo dragons don’t disappoint them all in the qualifying rounds first).
 Either way, there’s sure to be a lot of screaming coming from competitors and spectators alike, so tune in every night at 9 to watch the action unfold!